Dr. Jason Mouzakes Named Chair of Otolaryngology/Head and Neck Surgery at Albany Medical Center

 Dr. Mouzakes previously served as the chief of the Division of Otolaryngology and Section Chief for Pediatric Otolaryngology.
 He is also a professor of Otolaryngology and Pediatrics at Albany Medical College, and the chair of the Research Grant Committee of the New England Otolaryngologic Society.
 Within the Albany Med Health System, he sees patients in Albany and Saratoga Springs, extending expertise from the region’s only academic medical center closer to residents throughout the region.
 Dr. Mouzakes’ special surgical interest is cochlear implants for pediatric patients who are deaf.
 He is also a passionate advocate for children in need of hearing aids.

 Dr. Mouzakes received his medical degree from Albany Medical College in 1995.
-He completed a General Surgery residency and Otolaryngology residency at Albany Med and followed with a Pediatric Otolaryngology fellowship at Children’s Hospital in Seattle.
+He completed a General Surgery residency and Otolaryngology residency at Albany Medical Center and followed with a Pediatric Otolaryngology fellowship at Children’s Hospital in Seattle.

 “It has been my pleasure to lead the Department as interim chair for nearly the past year, and I am honored to step into the role of Chair.
 I remain humbly committed to promoting our clinical, research, and educational missions for our patients and learners,” said Dr. Mouzakes.
 “I’d like to express my gratitude to my multiple mentors and system leadership, who have been my role models and helped guide me in the process of becoming the inaugural Chair of the ENT Department.”